-- Adults with dependent children will receive $600 for each child aged 16 and younger.
+- Adults with dependent children received $600 for each child aged 16 and younger.

-- Couples that filed taxes jointly and have at least one partner with a Social Security number are eligible for a single $600 payment.
-Each of their children (aged 16 and younger) with Social Security numbers are eligible for the $600 payment.
-This is a change from the first stimulus package, and the update is retroactive.
-If you did not receive the first stimulus payment in the spring and are now eligible, you’ll be able to make a claim for the money in your 2020 tax return.
+- Couples that filed taxes jointly and have at least one partner with a Social Security number were eligible for a single $600 payment.
+Each of their children (aged 16 and younger) with Social Security were eligible for the $600 payment.
+This is a change from the first stimulus package, and the update was retroactive.

-- Payment distribution is expected to begin before the new year, and in the same way consumers received their first stimulus payment.
-(Electronic payments will take less time to be delivered than a paper check or a prepaid card.)
-Those who filed their 2019 tax returns online will receive their money automatically, as will Social Security recipients and those who uploaded their bank account information using the IRS's online portal to receive their first payments.
+- Those who filed their 2019 tax returns online received their money automatically, as did Social Security recipients and those who uploaded their bank account information using the IRS's online portal to receive their first payments.

-- Everyone who qualifies for unemployment benefits will receive an extra $300 in Federal Pandemic Unemployment Compensation weekly benefits, on top of the existing state benefit, for 11 weeks.
+- Everyone who qualified for unemployment benefits received an extra $300 in Federal Pandemic Unemployment Compensation weekly benefits, on top of the existing state benefit, for 11 weeks.

-- The unemployment benefits extension applies to those receiving state benefits as well as to gig workers, those who are self-employed and part-time workers receiving checks through the Pandemic Unemployment Assistance (PUA) program.
-Everyone who qualifies for unemployment checks will get the additional weekly payment of $300.
+- The unemployment benefits extension applied to those receiving state benefits as well as to gig workers, those who are self-employed and part-time workers receiving checks through the Pandemic Unemployment Assistance (PUA) program.
+Everyone who qualified for unemployment checks received the additional weekly payment of $300.

-- Use the U.S. Department of Labor’s Unemployment Benefits Finder to locate your state’s unemployment office and start your claim.
+- Use the U.S. Department of Labor’s Unemployment Benefits Finder to locate your state’s unemployment office and start, or update, your claim.

-- The Federal Housing Finance Agency (FHFA) extended moratoriums on single-family foreclosures and real estate owned (REO) evictions until at least Jan.
-31.
+- The Federal Housing Finance Agency (FHFA) extended moratoriums on single-family foreclosures and real estate owned (REO) evictions until July 31.

-- The second stimulus bill reopens the Paycheck Protection Program (PPP) for small businesses that have seen a drop of at least 25% in their revenue during the first, second or third quarter of 2020.
-Eligibility is limited to companies with fewer than 300 employees.
-It also reduces the maximum benefit from $10 million to $2 million.
-The bill allocates $12 billion for minority-owned businesses.
+- The second stimulus bill reopened the Paycheck Protection Program (PPP) for small businesses that saw a drop of at least 25% in their revenue during the first, second or third quarter of 2020.
+Eligibility was limited to companies with fewer than 300 employees.
+It also reduced the maximum benefit from $10 million to $2 million.
+The bill allocated $12 billion for minority-owned businesses.

-- Live venues, theaters and museums that have lost at least 25% of their revenues in 2020 are now eligible for PPP loans.
-During the first 14 days of the program's implementation, grants will be awarded to those who have faced 90% revenue losses.
-Those who have experienced at least 70% revenue losses will be eligible during the next two weeks.
-After the first month of the program, any other eligible businesses can apply for grants.
+- Live venues, theaters and museums that have lost at least 25% of their revenues in 2020 were eligible for PPP loans.
+During the first 14 days of the program's implementation, grants were awarded to those who have faced 90% revenue losses.
 Check for updates on the U.S. Small Business Administration website.